Aromatic blueberry rhubarb jam made without pectin; a lovely alternative to the simple rhubarb jam.

 Say hello to your new favorite jam!
-A silky smooth, soft and aromatic blueberry rhubarb jam that doesn’t rely on pectin to set.
-And the fact that you don’t need any thickening agent makes this recipe even easier than a regular recipe.
+A silky smooth, soft, and aromatic blueberry rhubarb jam that doesn't rely on pectin to set.
+And the fact that you don't need any thickening agent makes this recipe even more straightforward than a regular recipe.

 What do you need?

 - Apple – contains lots of pectin and helps with setting the jam.